-STC VISITING DAYS: TBA
+SESSION ONE VISITING DAYS: TBA

-BV VISITING DAYS: TBA
+SECOND TWO VISITING DAYS: TBA

 The currency in Greece is the Euro.
 Campers may bring American Dollars to be exchanged once they arrive at camp.
 Campers may use an ATM card to make withdrawals on trips; however, ATMs will not be available on every travel day (small villages, monasteries etc).
 Please keep in mind that exchanging Dollars to Euros is traditionally cheaper in the United States than when done in Greece.
 If campers bring travelers’ checks, please note that Ionian Village will not be able to provide a Dollar to Euro exchange and that many merchants are hesitant to accept travelers’ checks.
 Ionian Village provides opportunities at the camp to exchange Dollars to Euros with cash only.